Privacy Gains Prominence as an API Security Concern

 When Salt Security actually engages with prospects and customers, the company at a minimum identifies 40% more APIs than previously known about.
 Forty-three percent were realistic enough to say that their biggest API security concern is “zombie” or outdated APIs.

 Exposure of sensitive information is not a new problem, but the prominence of API-first companies makes the issue more important than ever.
 In this re-imagined world, APIs may work as they were designed to, but when 50 million LinkedIn records are exposed, that just sounds like an excuse.
 Michelle McLean, Salt Security’s VP of Marketing, told The New Stack that while data exfiltration is clearly not a new problem, the mechanism of manipulating APIs is entirely new.

 Privacy and API-First

-- Perhaps GGV Capital gained some inspiration from API-First Index earlier this week.
+- Perhaps GGV Capital gained some inspiration from Karthik Krishnaswamy’s articles on API-first culture before it published its API-First Index earlier this week.
 The index lists 50 developer-focused companies that are commercializing APIs.
 Their definition of API-first is much looser than the one set out by Postman’s Kin Lane and had significant overlap with the much larger API Landscape maintained by Platformable.
 One company that stood out was Skyflow, which is building APIs to deliver security, compliance and governance — aka, privacy — via APIs.
-Insight Partners, which owns The New Stack, has invested in Skyflow. published its
+Insight Partners, which owns The New Stack, has invested in Skyflow.

 - Anecdotally, lawyers, privacy and compliance officers are not paying attention to API security.
 If this topic does not get on their radar, it will not matter how much cooperation there is between DevOps, developers, SOC analysts and the rest of security.
 To properly inventory and protect PII, the equivalent of a chief data officer also needs to be involved.